feliscatusmeows/mrfast-js.github.io/index.md

 ## What can I do?

 Commands in-game :
-* !help - self explainatory
+• !tps - Shows TPS of the server.

-* !report - joke command
+• !rules - Shows the server rules.

-* !ping - shows your ping
+• !kill <player> - Kill a player.

-* !discord - shows your discord link
+• !2bqueue - Tells you the length of the priority and normal queue on 2b2t.org.

-* !coords - the bots coords
+• !2bstats <player> - Tells you player stats on 2b2t.org.

-* !kill - ouch!
+• !no - Makes the bot say NO.

-* !locate - get someones base coords
+• !yes - Makes the bot say YES.

-* !2bqueue - 2b2t queue
+• !sleep - Tells you if you can sleep or not.

-* !no - NO!
+• !dupe <item> - Dupe an item.

-* !yes - YES!
+• !coords - Tells you bot coordinates.

-* !sleep - goodnight
+• !locate <player> - Shows the coordinates of any player.

-* !dupe - dont tell admins
+• !op <player> - Deops a player.

-* !2bstats - 2b2t statistics
+• !deop <player> - Ops a player.

-* !kit - Free kits!
+• !discord - Get the server discord.

-* !rules - its the rules..
+• !server <ip> - Check the information about the minecraft server.

-* !op - get operator status
+• !gamemode | !gm <mode> <player> - Сhanges the player's gamemode.

-* !deop - remove operator status
+• !savemsg <message> - Save a message to be played back later with !playmsg.

-* !server - server info
+• !playmsg - Play a message you saved from !savemsg.

-* !gm - free creative
+• !firstwords - Shows the first words a player said.

-* !lastwords - whats your last words...
+• !lastwords - Shows last words a person has said.

-* !firstwords - whats your first words...
+• !report <player> <reason> - Reports a player.

-* !home - tp to your home
+• !home - Teleport to the home.

-* !sethome - set your home
+• !sethome - Sets your home.

-* !delhome - delete your home
+• !delhome - Deletes your home.

-* !jm | !joinmessage - your join message
+• !lm | !leavemessage <message> - Sets leave message.

-* !lm | !leavemessage - your leave message
+• !jm | !joinmessage <message> - Sets join message.

-* !jd | !joindate - your joindate
+• !jd | !joindate - Tells you your join date.

 I also auto accept all /tpa's